Q: Does the Lower Green River frequently flood?

 • Wetlands

-Q: How do I engage in the PEIS process?
+Q: How did interested parties/community members engage in the PEIS process?

-A: Tribes, jurisdictions, agencies, stakeholders, and members of the public were encouraged to participate in the PEIS process at two key milestones defined by SEPA.
-During the scoping period, the District asked for public comment on types of environmental impacts to be considered as part of the PEIS.
-From March 20 to June 20, 2023, the District asked for comment the draft PEIS.
+A: Tribes, jurisdictions, agencies, interested parties, and members of the public were encouraged to participate in the PEIS process at key milestones defined by SEPA.
+During two scoping periods, the District asked for public comment on types of environmental impacts to be considered as part of the PEIS.
+From March 20 to June 20, 2023, the District asked for comments on the draft PEIS.

 Q: How are comments utilized?